sylphxltd/zencss/README.md

 ### Strict Type Safety (No Codegen Required)

-ZenCSS enforces your design system at compile time.
+Silk enforces your design system at compile time.
 Only tokens defined in your config are allowed - invalid values produce TypeScript errors before they reach production.

 ```typescript
 const config = defineConfig({